jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (a) extend a time period specified in this Act or in regulations, whether or not the time period has expired; or (b) waive a failure to comply with a requirement under this Act, regulations, or a plan for the time or method of service of documents.
 (1A) However, a consent authority must not, under subsection (1), waive or extend a time period for the purpose of providing more time for a pre-request aquaculture agreement to be negotiated under section 186ZM of the Fisheries Act 1996.
+(1B) A consent authority must not extend, under subsection (1)﻿(a), the time period for processing and deciding an application for a resource consent for a wood processing activity or specified energy activity (see section 88BA).
 (2) If a person is required to provide information under this Act, regulations, or a plan and the information is inaccurate or omitted, or a procedural requirement is omitted, the consent authority or local authority may—
   (a) waive compliance with the requirement; or
   (b) direct that the omission or inaccuracy be rectified on such terms as the consent authority or local authority thinks fit.